Methodology

 Data collection and processing

-Local authorities notify the Child Safeguarding Practice Review Panel (opens in a new tab) (the Panel) of serious incidents via the Child Safeguarding Incident Notification System (opens in a new tab).
-This replaced the previous online form which notified Ofsted.
-The local authority should notify the Panel within 5 working days of becoming aware that the incident has occurred.
-The online system stores the information submitted by the local authority and this can be accessed by the Panel, the Department for Education (the Department) and Ofsted.
+Local authorities notify the Child Safeguarding Practice Review Panel (opens in new tab) (the Panel) of serious incidents where abuse or neglect is known or suspected via the Child Safeguarding Incident Notification System (opens in new tab).
+The local authority should notify the Panel within five working days of becoming aware that the incident has occurred.
+The online system stores the information submitted by the local authority and this can be accessed by the Panel, DfE and Ofsted.
+Local authorities must also notify DfE and Ofsted of any serious incidents where a looked after child has died, whether or not abuse or neglect is known or suspected, via the Child Safeguarding Incident Notification System.
+Local authorities should also notify DfE and Ofsted of the death of a care leaver up to and including the age of 24, via the Child Safeguarding Incident Notification System.

-The Child Safeguarding Incident Notification System automatically notifies the Department of an incident, and officials manually classify the incident based on the information contained in the notification.
-The details of each notification are stored by the Department.
+The Child Safeguarding Incident Notification System automatically notifies DfE, the Panel and Ofsted of an incident.
+The details of each notification are stored by DfE.

-If a notification form has missing or inaccurate data entries, the Department will request clarification from the local authority and ask the local authority to resubmit.
-If resubmitting is not possible, the Department will liaise with the local authority to make manual changes to the data received.
+If a notification form has missing or inaccurate data entries, DfE will request clarification from the local authority and ask the local authority to resubmit.
+If resubmitting is not possible, DfE will liaise with the local authority to make manual changes to the data received.

 The data is aggregated by characteristics such as age group, ethnicity, and incident type, for the purpose of internal reporting.
 This allows officials to alert ministers to emerging concerns about particular trends.